gnarea/pyrecord/docs/source/index.rst

     PyRecord allows you to use records in Python v2.7 through v3.x and PyPy v2, and can be thought of as an improved :class:`~collections.namedtuple`.

 In Python terms, a **record** is an instance of any class for which you define some attributes but no methods.
 Such classes, which are known as **record types**, can be easily written but require a lot of noisy boilerplate.
-And this is where PyRecord comes into play: It saves you the boilerplate so you can focus on what really matters.
+This is where PyRecord comes into play: It saves you the boilerplate so you can focus on what really matters.

 The following example demonstrates how you can define record types::